DudeUnleashed/ontrack_tutor_feedback_enhancement/Notes.md

 # Things to flesh out more
 Add all the necessary endpoints that frontend requires, not sure how specific the backend needs to be as a lot of the work is done by frontend for this component.
 Develop front end UI for the creation of these feedback chips and have them correctly created and tested in the backend.

+# Week 1 Notes

+The learning outcomes table is going to handle all types of learning outcomes.
+Polymorphic association between tlo and tasks, ulo to units, ect.
+Check task comments for examples of polymorphic

+Unit_id becomes context_id or something, this is generic for each type of learning outcome.
+Inject new context type string, no default
+Update all after to unit

+Remove task links table, ratings are no longer needed, as a complete task now indicates that all tlo are completed.

+Learning outcomes should be able to link to other learning outcomes, so task relating to unit, unit relating to course, ect.